If you’ve spotted bees on your lawn or the ‘soil volcanos’ they leave behind, chances are you’ve got Miner Bees inhabiting your lawn.

 This is why you might see several holes or mounds of soil in your lawn.

 Why Do Mining Bees Burrow in the Lawn?

 You’ll typically see mining bees on your lawn between April and June.

-In the early spring, males will be in search of females and will mate several times before dying soon afterwards.
+In the early spring, males search for females and will mate several times before dying soon afterward.